zkry/awqat/README.md

         calendar-longitude 1.3
         awqat-mode-line-format " 🕌 ${prayer} (${hours}h${minutes}m) "))
   (awqat-set-preset-muslim-world-league))

-;; If you want to enable 'awqat-display-prayer-time-mode' at startup (awqat-display-prayer-time-mode)
 ```

 ## Setup
 You should have your calendar's latitude and longitude variables set up.
 Evaluate the variables `calendar-latitude` and `calendar-longitude` to see if
 these are set properly.